simulogics/airlinesim-docs/content/docs/user-interface/commercial.md

 Here, you can manage the on-board service that is offered during your flights.

 The menu on the right allows you to create new service profiles and decide which food and non-food services you want to provide.
-On the left, you get a summary of your existing service profiles along with options to edit them or use them as default profiles.
+On the left, you get a summary of your existing service profiles along with the option to edit them or use them as default profiles.

 ## Business Development